spack/spack/lib/spack/docs/packaging_guide.rst

 Add detection tests to packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To ensure that a software is detected correctly for multiple configurations and on different systems users can write a ``detection_test.yaml`` file and put it in the same directory as the corresponding ``package.py`` file.
+To ensure that software is detected correctly for multiple configurations and on different systems users can write a ``detection_test.yaml`` file and put it in the package directory alongside the ``package.py`` file.
 This YAML file contains enough information for Spack to mock an environment and try to check if the detection logic yields the results that are expected.

-As a general rule, attributes at the top-level of ``detection_test.yaml`` represent search mechanisms and they all map to a list of tests that should confirm the validity of each package detection logic.
+As a general rule, attributes at the top-level of ``detection_test.yaml`` represent search mechanisms and they each map to a list of tests that should confirm the validity of the package's detection logic.

 The detection tests can be run with the following command: